-TL551 Field Education Practicum This second-year course begins in the summer quarter and continues throughout the academic year fall, or can be taken during the summer months in full-time ministry situations.
-Following orientation classes at the beginning of the summer quarter, students engage in supervised ministry in a local setting.
+TL551 Field Education Practicum This secondyear course begins in the summer quarter and continues through the fall, or can be taken during the summer months in full-time ministry situations.
+Students engage in supervised ministry in a local setting.

 TL552A, B, C Professional Internship The third-year professional internship course begins in the fall and runs concurrently with the academic year.
 The student engages in ministry in an area related to his or her intended field of service.
 Students pursuing the chaplaincy or global and contextual studies should enroll in the appropriate professional internship course.
 All others should enroll in TL552.